+Consequences for students for actions that violate the policy on bullying and harassment shall be determined by the administrative staff and may include:

+- Student/teacher/parent conference

+- Suspension of email privileges

+- Removal from access to courses

+NETIQUETTE POLICY

-Consequences for students for actions that violate the policy on bullying and harassment shall be determined by the administrative staff and may include: ☐ Student/teacher/parent conference ☐ Suspension of email privileges ☐ Removal from access to courses NETIQUETTE POLICY The MVA community is responsible for proper behavior while online.
-Students as well as faculty members must alway show consideration and respect when participating in MVA classes.
-Obscene, profane, or threatening language online a well as offline will not be tolerated.
+The MVA community is responsible for proper behavior while online.
+Students as well as faculty members must always show consideration and respect when participating in MVA classes.
+Obscene, profane, or threatening language online as well as offline will not be tolerated.

 Students should be cautious about email messages from anyone, particularly adults asking for personal information, attempting to arrange meetings, or engaging in personal contact.
 Students should disclose to teachers any message received that is inappropriate or that causes uncomfortable feelings.

 Any distribution of unsolicited email to online classmates is prohibited.
 All course interaction between teachers, parents, students, and stakeholders will be logged.
 Email messages to online classmates should be limited to welcomed correspondence that is course related.
 MVA administrators will cooperate fully in any investigation related to any illegal activities conducted through the Internet.

+DISCIPLINARY ACTIONS

-DISCIPLINARY ACTIONS MVA will determine the appropriate disciplinary actions for student violations of the code of conduct as they arise.
+MVA will determine the appropriate disciplinary actions for student violations of the code of conduct as they arise.
 The severity of the offense is the prime determiner in deciding the appropriate consequence.
 Any inappropriate behaviors that are outlined in the student handbook that are reasonably considered detrimental in the educational setting are grounds for immediate removal from MVA programs.
 Possible actions may include but are not limited to:

-Written and verbal warning and notification to parent and/or legal guardian.
-Placement on "temporary conduct probation."
-A student's online academic network activities will be

-Placement on "temporary conduct probation."
-A student's online academic network activities will be monitored for the duration of the student's current course(s) and the course(s) the student takes in the subsequent term.

-☐ Suspension from the program for a specified period of time.

-☐ Permanent removal from the program.
+- Written and verbal warning and notification to parent and/or legal guardian. - Placement on "temporary conduct probation."
+A student's online academic network activities will be monitored for the duration of the student's current course(s) and the course(s) the student takes in the subsequent term. - Suspension from the program for a specified period of time. - Permanent removal from the program.